IBM/dap-blueprint/Deploy.md

 1. Verify the new bitcoin is available within the new user's wallet.

-1. After testing, please send the remaining bitcoin back to the faucet site where the btc originated.
+1. After testing, please send the remaining bitcoin back to the faucet site where the bitcoin originated.